 The EDPS is the EU’s independent data protection authority.

-We make sure that that the fundamental right to the protection of personal information is respected by the European institutions and bodies (EU instituions).
+We make sure that that the fundamental right to the protection of personal information is respected by the EU institutions, bodies and agencies (EU institutions).

 We supervise the processing (collection, use, transfer, etc.) of personal information by the EU institutions, as well as ensuring that data protection safeguards are incorporated in EU legislation and policies, where necessary.